Islam. Religion of peace? Or religion of war?

 On one hand, we’ve all seen the wave of terror sweeping Israel and the world – hatred and murder done in the name of Mohammed or in the name of Allah of Islam.

-On the other hand, defenders of Islam quote verses from the Koran about reconciliation and peace from the Koran, claiming that terrorist attacks are from a small minority of extremists and are completely out of the ordinary, and should be ignored.
+On the other hand, defenders of Islam quote verses from the Quran about reconciliation and peace from the Quran, claiming that terrorist attacks are from a small minority of extremists and are completely out of the ordinary, and should be ignored.

 And what will happen to us?
 We who are sure that the ideology of Islam is the work of Satan?
 Or any other infidel who refuses to accept Islam?

-Let’s go directly to the source – to the Koran – so that you can judge for yourselves whether it really encourages love and reconciliation.
+Let’s go directly to the source – to the Quran – so that you can judge for yourselves whether it really encourages love and reconciliation.